SeanStaffiery/web-check/.github/README.md

 ### Supporting

 The app will remain 100% free and open source.
-But due to the amount of traffic that the hosted instance gets, the lambda function usage is costing about $25/month.
+However due to the amount of traffic that the hosted instance gets, the lambda function usage is costing about $25/month.
 Any help with covering the costs via GitHub Sponsorship would be much appreciated.
 It's thanks to the support of the community that this project is able to be freely available for everyone :)